samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 * [Dominate Monster](/spells/2619147-dominate-monster)
 * [Finger of Death](/spells/2618885-finger-of-death)

-Once you use the book to cast a spell, you can’t cast that spell again from it until the next dawn.
+Once you use the book to cast a spell, you can't cast that spell again from it until the next dawn.

 ***Vile Lore.*** You can reference the *Book of Vile Darkness* whenever you make an Intelligence check to recall information about some aspect of evil, such as lore about demons.
 When you do so, you have Advantage on that check.

-At the DM’s discretion, the book might reveal secrets no mortal should know, such as the true names of powerful Fiends, foul rites that allow one to transform into a death knight or lich, or long-lost spells crafted by beings so evil their names ought never to be spoken aloud.
+At the DM's discretion, the book might reveal secrets no mortal should know, such as the true names of powerful Fiends, foul rites that allow one to transform into a death knight or lich, or long-lost spells crafted by beings so evil their names ought never to be spoken aloud.

 ***Vile Speech.*** While the book is on your person, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to recite words from its pages in a foul, dead language.
 Each time you do so, you take 1d12 Psychic damage, and each creature within 15 feet of you takes 3d6 Psychic damage unless the creature is a Fiend or an Undead.